-A few changes are coming to Medicare managed care plans in 2021.
+There are a few changes to Medicare managed care plans in 2021.

-One of the biggest changes: Starting in 2021, people who are eligible for Medicare through a diagnosis of end stage renal disease (ESRD) are now able to purchase a managed care plan.
+One of the biggest changes is that people who are eligible for Medicare through a diagnosis of end stage renal disease (ESRD) are now able to purchase a managed care plan.
 Previously, they could enroll in only original Medicare and Medicare Part D.

 Another change is the addition of two special enrollment periods.
 This is a time outside of the yearly enrollment windows when you can change your Medicare plan.
 It generally includes major life changes, like moving or retirement.

-- Your current health plan is having financial trouble and has been placed in receivership.
+- tour current health plan is having financial trouble and has been placed in receivership

 Other changes include a revised managed care enrollment form and the ability to sign your enrollment documents with an e-signature.